History of the Perthshire Patons

 A short while later, the family moved to 2 Robinson's Row in Joymount, about a mile away from Eden, and about 15 metres from the beach, the new Marine Highway route not having yet been constructed on the recalimed land that now marks this area of the town.
 Colin remembers going swimming in the beach, which was literally just outside his front door (see photo).
 Whilst in Joymount, Colin attended Carrickfergus Technical College (now the town's main library), and then as a teenager, he worked in Dobbins' Inn Hotel, peeling potatoes for the restaurant with his sister Sheila.

-As a child Colin also remembers being a member of a Boys Brigade company in Glengormley, though cannot recall why he should be there, despite thinking that he actually lived the for a brief period.
+As a child Colin also remembers being a member of a Boys Brigade company in Glengormley, though cannot recall why he should be there, despite thinking that he actually lived there for a brief period.
 His BB tenure was not long however.
 That particular honour belonged to his membership of the Air Training Corps in Carrickfergus, in which he learned the basics of flight and all things aeroplane.
 On one occasion, he remembers going up with an instructor and being allowed to fly over his house.
 He further recalls training requiring him to shoot a gun, as well as many camps etc.

 joymount.jpg